data-people-group/data-people-group.github.io/_posts/2025-01-13-docwrangler.md

 * *Try DocWrangler at [docetl.org/playground](http://docetl.org/playground)*
 * *Star our [GitHub repository](https://github.com/ucbepic/docetl) to follow development*
 * *Join our [Discord community](https://discord.com/invite/fHp7B2X3xx) for technical discussions and support*
+* *See a [video demo](https://youtu.be/ytAsNoTZfhw) of using DocWrangler to analyze common complaints in ICLR 2025 submission reviews; to help get familiar with DocWrangler and LLM-powered data processing*

 ---